manuc66/node-hp-scan-to/README.md

 [![CodeFactor](https://www.codefactor.io/repository/github/manuc66/node-hp-scan-to/badge)](https://www.codefactor.io/repository/github/manuc66/node-hp-scan-to)
 [![FOSSA Status](https://app.fossa.com/api/projects/git%2Bgithub.com%2Fmanuc66%2Fnode-hp-scan-to.svg?type=shield)](https://app.fossa.com/projects/git%2Bgithub.com%2Fmanuc66%2Fnode-hp-scan-to?ref=badge_shield)

+# node-hp-scan-to

 The `node-hp-scan-to` is a Node.js application that replicates the functionality of the "Scan to Computer" from HP.
 For this purpose, the original HP Windows application's interaction with the device has been [reverse engineered](protocol_doc/HP%20Officejet%206500%20E710n-z.md)

 Its primary purpose is to enable users to scan documents directly from an HP device and seamlessly transfer them to a computer.
 Unlike the original program, this program is designed to be compatible with Linux (including Docker), and is expected to work on Windows and macOS, making it accessible to a wider range of users and usages.

+## Supported devices
 It has been developed and tested with the following HP All-in-One Printers:
 - HP Officejet 6500A Plus
 - HP Deskjet 3520
 - HP Smart Tank Plus 570 series